 We encourage the public to provide written testimony before the hearing.
 Please send your written testimony to: BudgetSub1@asm.ca.gov.
 Please note that any written testimony submitted to the committee is considered public comment and may be read into the record or reprinted.

 A moderated telephone line will be available to assist with public participation.
-To provide public comment, please call the following toll-free number:
+Please check the Assembly or committee website for updates regarding the free toll-free number to provide comment.